nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.4 finde the specific order: `find [dish name]`
-find the specific dish based on the user input dish name
+find the specific dish based on the user input dish name from the order list made by the user

 Format: `find [dish name]`